Breast Lift in Thailand Your guide to cost, top surgeons & hospitals

 A breast lift is a well-established procedure with a strong safety profile, but it involves more incisions and more tissue rearrangement than augmentation alone.
 Understanding the specific risks is part of making a sound decision.

-• Visible scarring — extent depends on the incision pattern used (periareolar scars are minimal; anchor scars are longer but concealed)
+- Visible scarring: extent depends on the incision pattern used1,3 (periareolar scars are minimal; anchor scars are longer but concealed)

-• Reduced ability to breastfeed, particularly with more extensive lift patterns
+- Reduced ability to breastfeed, particularly with more extensive lift patterns1

 Smoking is the single most significant controllable risk factor for breast lift surgery.
 Nicotine restricts blood flow to the skin flaps and nipple, which is why all reputable surgeons require patients to stop at least four weeks before the procedure.